When Bleisure & Sustainability Collide

 - Supporting local (ensuring your tourism spend directly benefits the destination)

-While organisations and TMCs explore different strategies to measure, report and embed sustainability into travel programs, travellers cannot ignore their own responsibility – or let things slide – as they relax and enjoy some hard-earned downtime.
+While organisations and TMCs explore different strategies to measure, report and embed sustainability into travel programmes, travellers cannot ignore their own responsibility – or let things slide – as they relax and enjoy some hard-earned downtime.